ncsa/junx/README.txt

 BUILDING JUNX

 To build this package you will need:

+  1. Java SDK (available from https://java.sun.com):

+      a.
+If you want to use SchemaLocation to manage a local cache of XML Schema documents (xsd) with a validating (JAXP) parser, then you must have:

+              Java SDK 1.5 or later

+          (See also USING JUNX below).

+      b.
+Otherwise, you can use:

-  1. Java SDK 1.4.2 or later (available from https://java.sun.com)
+              Java SDK 1.4.2 or later

   2. Apache Ant 1.6.5 or later

 Once you have installed these, you need to set up your environment to